farchord/ServiceTitan.NET/README.md

 The new v2 API will be fully publically available sometime near the end of 2021, and this VB.net class file should help anyone looking to integrate with the new v2 API.

-Classes are implemented and I'm currently working on implementing functions.
+Classes and functions are implemented but untested.
+I am expecting some integers to have to be changed to Decimals.

 Here is what is implemented: